MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-exchange-difference.md

 ms.author: shylaw
 ms.search.validFrom: 2018-10-28
 ms.dyn365.ops.version: 8.1

 ---

-# (RUS) Set up exchange rates for a currency transaction
+# Set up exchange rates for a currency transaction

 Use the **Currency revaluation accounts** form to set up the loss or gain calculation for currency exchange.